TheBreakingGoodProject/ELN-Templates/README.md

 ## Data

 `You may wish to add your data to the ELN pages or have a central location for all the data you collect in your projects.
-As a central location you can use the code tab which allows you to see up a filing system similar to what you would on your computer.
+As a central location you can use the code tab which allows you to see up a filing system like what you would on your computer.
 We recommend filing data in folders names after the experiment identifier.`

-`What ever you decided, explain it here for those visiting and who might be looking for it.`
+`Whatever you decided, explain it here for those visiting and who might be looking for it.`

 ## `Add in any other information that is important to your ELN :)`